Google Translate Button

 • Another church has a greater need for your spiritual gifts.

-• By you leaving your current church, it allows others to grow by stepping up to fill in where you were serving.
+• It allows others to grow by stepping up to fill in where you were serving.

 • When it goes against your conscience to submit to the decisions of the leadership.
-For the sake of unity, and after much counsel from the elders, with a spirit of humility, grace, and a desire to edify others, it may best glorify God for you to leave the church.
+It may glorify God best for you to leave the church for the sake of unity.
+This should be done only after receiving much counsel from the elders with a spirit of humility, grace, and a desire to edify.

 • There are some wrong reasons for changing churches: